5 Israeli soldiers killed in northern Gaza and 18 Palestinians dead in Israeli strikes

 Militants also opened fire on the forces who were evacuating the wounded soldiers, the official said.
 The official spoke on condition of anonymity because he wasn’t authorized to discuss the incident with the media.

-The military said two soldiers were seriously wounded in the attack, which brings the toll of soldiers killed to 888 since the war against Hamas began in 2023.
+The military said 14 soldiers were wounded in the attack, two of them seriously.
+It brings the toll of soldiers killed to 888 since the war against Hamas began in 2023.

-The soldiers died roughly two weeks after Israel reported once of its deadliest days in months in Gaza, when seven soldiers were killed when a Palestinian attacker attached a bomb to their armored vehicle.
+The soldiers died roughly two weeks after Israel reported one of its deadliest days in months in Gaza, when seven soldiers were killed after a Palestinian attacker attached a bomb to their armored vehicle.

 In a statement, Netanyahu sent his condolences for the deaths, saying the soldiers fell “in a campaign to defeat Hamas and to free all of our hostages.”